GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 </div>

 The fact that Avro files are designed this way means that they're very good at being sliced into pieces and stitched back together again.
-As long as you know the schema and the sync marker, the data blocks can both be _read_ and _written_ independently.
+As long as you know the schema and the sync marker, the rows can both be _read_ and _written_ independently.

 We'll be using that property to construct a storage that efficiently handles both incremental updates, and partial reads of these files.